-\rbtl{Note that the discount factor $\gamma$ is a hyper-parameter that can be tuned.
-In particular, there is standard work in RL on state-dependent discount factors \cite{discount,discount2,discount3,discount4}, which is shown to preserve convergence and optimality guarantees.
-A possible tuning strategy for our setup would let the discount factor be a state-dependent function, as:}
+Note that the discount factor $\gamma$ is a hyper-parameter that has to be tuned.
+In particular, there is standard work in RL with state-dependent discount factors that are shown to preserve convergence and optimality guarantees, by means of ensuring the contractivity of corresponding operators required to update value functions or policies~\cite{discount,discount2,discount3,discount4}.
+A~possible tuning strategy for our setup would allow the discount factor be a function of the state: